EXTENDED TIME ON ASSIGNMENTS

 When listed on the accommodation letter, course instructors are asked to consider whether or not such an accommodation would be reasonable for the class and the assignment(s) in question.
 Any concerns should be directed to Student Disability Services.

 Points to consider in making a final decision include:

 - Assess the average time all students are expected to spend on the project relative to the deadline and if the disability situation necessitates an extension beyond this deadline.

 - Is it feasible to assign the project to the student with the disability in advance of other students while keeping the deadline consistent?

-- The accommodation does not have to be implemented if it becomes a fundamental alteration to the course- highly recommended to consult with Disability Services before making final decision.
+- The accommodation does not have to be implemented if it becomes a fundamental alteration to the course – consult with Student Disability Services before making final decision.

-Instructors who have questions about how to best incorporate this accommodation into a class or who do not believe an assignment extension is reasonable should consult with Disability Services before making a final decision.
+Instructors who have questions about how to best incorporate this accommodation into a class or who do not believe an assignment extension is reasonable are directed to consult with Student Disability Services before making a final decision.